US OKs 1st coronavirus test that allows self-swab at home

 For the home test, people are initially screened with an online questionnaire.
 If authorized by a physician, LabCorp will ship a testing kit to their home.
 The kit includes cotton swabs, a collection tube, an insulated pouch and box to ship the specimen back to LabCorp.
 To take a sample, a cotton swab is swirled in each nostril.
 The test results are posted online to a secure company website.

 The company said it will make the test available in the coming weeks.
 Each kit will cost $119.
 The kits will not be available in Maryland, New Jersey, New York and Rhode Island.
+Those states have laws prohibiting testing with at-home kits.

 Initially, the Food and Drug Administration required health care workers wearing masks, gloves and other protective gear to collect all samples from potential coronavirus patients, usually by sticking a long swab down the nose or throat.